 The Nominating and Corporate Governance Committee is responsible for making recommendations to our Board of Directors regarding candidates for directorships of our Board of Directors.
 In addition, the Nominating and Corporate Governance Committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our Board of Directors concerning governance matters.
-The current members of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of Nasdaq relating to Nominating and Corporate Governance Committee independence.
-The Nominating and Corporate Governance Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
+The current members of our Nominating and Corporate Governance Committee are Mr. Beebe (chairperson), Ms. Lind and Mr. Taylor.
+Each of the members of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of Nasdaq relating to Nominating and Corporate Governance Committee independence.
+The Nominating and Corporate Governance Committee are written charter that satisfies the applicable standards of the SEC and Nasdaq.